Azure/azure-policy/README.md

 - Microsoft.Sql/servers/databases/requestedServiceObjectiveName.v2

 To enforce around SQL databases transparentDataEncryption, please use both the legacy alias (api versions between 2014-04-01 and 2022-05-01-preview) Microsoft.Sql/transparentDataEncryption.status and the new alias (post api version 2022-05-01-preview) Microsoft.Sql/servers/databases/transparentDataEncryption/state.

+Resource property names that include symbols or numbers such as dashings '-' or slashes '/' are a nonstandard creation pattern and alias for those properities are not generated.

 ### Optional or auto-generated resource property that bypasses policy evaluation